 Since the publication of the endorsed Master Plan and with funding from the Australian Government and Tasmanian Government, the Council called for contractors to undertake the detailed design of the Ulverstone Cultural Precinct.
 The Council has engaged ARTAS Architects to undertake the design work for the new facility commencing with the schematic design from February 2019.

-Planning is also underway to prepare the current site for this important revitalisation project.
-The works will include the sensitive removal of fuel tanks, which is anticipated to occur in early 2019.
+Preparation of the current site for this important revitalisation project continues, including the sensitive removal of fuel tanks in February.